 I tried the various suggested solutions 3 times which failed.
 I signed up to a virtual company who were going to virtually diagnose.
 They collected my money and stopped responding to my messages.
 I had one more card in play, which was the last option.

 This involved taking the washing machine apart and replacing some mechanical parts.
 Do you remember my door painting experience?
 I had to give it a go.
 I had the need to try to fix this washing machine.
 I felt it necessary to fix it.

 I ordered the new parts, I ordered new tools.
 Tools that I had never used before.
 One thing I remembered at the point of writing about ‘fixing the washing machine day’ was that I interrupted my brother’s meeting several times to ask for help.

 Help to turn the water supply off and to remove hoses connected to the washing machine.
 Let’s fast-forward.
 It turns out that I didn’t order one of the components which delayed the work and eventually I had all the parts.

 I took the washing machine apart, replaced the components, put it back together.
 I switched it on and guess what?
 It worked!
 It washes.
 It rinses.
 It drains the water.
 It spins the drum.
 It ends the wash and unlocks its door.
 It does the complete cycle of wash, rinse, drain, spin, and end.

 Well, let’s just say that I can now add fixing and servicing washing machines to my CV.
 Maybe I should print a business card “Tolu the washing machine fixer!”
 You are too generous with your praise of me right now. okay okay, just joking.

-With my newfound confidence in fixing things, guess what my next fixing projects were?
+With my newfound confidence in repairing and servicing the washing machine, guess what my next fixing projects were?